spoon2eric/tvalerts/README.md

 Once the static value and stage are equal, the sequence is complete.
 If stage 3 occurs before stage 2, an error will occur.

-Last, run the python script and setup your webhook alert in TradingView to point to your server: http://127.0.0.1:5000/
+Last, run the python script and setup your webhook alert in TradingView to point to your server: https://example.com:5000/webhook

+In Summary:
+Use a public URL, not a localhost or 127.0.0.1.
+Consider using HTTPS for security.

 ![image](https://github.com/spoon2eric/tvalerts/assets/35353533/d2bd8066-1139-459b-93b5-8543eebbdeea)